yyc12345/bmmo-protocol-compiler/docs/GenCode.md

 ## Name Conflict Principle

-The template of generated code may occupy some names to define something.
-Obviously the generated code can not work if you name your msg name or class member to these names.
-There is the principle instructing how we occupy the names.
+The templates of generated code may occupy some names to define something.
+Obviously the generated code can not work if you name your msg or class member to these names.
+There is the principle instructing how we occupy these names.

-All objects used internally will add underline (`_`) prefix to prevent name conflict.
-For example, _ss, the name of intermediate stream.
-The reason why we add underline prefix is that the name start with underline is not allowed in BP file.
+All objects used internally will add underline (`_`) prefix to prevent any possible name conflict.
+For example, _ss, the name of intermediate stream variable.
+The reason why we add underline prefix is that the name started with underline is not allowed in BP file.
 All objects exported for user should keep its original name.
 For example, BpMessage and BpStruct, the prototype of msg and struct.

 ## Python